[Review] Run The Jewels 3

 Since getting his start at David Z., Ronnie has built his own name in the shoe game through a series of high quality and creative collaborations with brands such as Asics, Sebago, Adidas, Clarks, New Balance, and many others, all of which seem to sell out in record times.
 His accomplishments are many, and they only push him to do bigger and better things.
 And so, after a day of visiting Chicago’s street wear stores and before being honored as a member of SGB’s 40 Under 40, Ronnie is sitting with us at Pequod’s, ready to talk about his new venture, KITH, a men’s only shoe store he plans to open soon in New York City in a unique partnership with NYC denim shop, Atrium.

-In the video below, Ronnie gives us the details on the new shop, the motivation behind his brand, and the skill of knowing what people will want.
+In the video above, Ronnie gives us the details on the new shop, the motivation behind his brand, and the skill of knowing what people will want.